 WINNER of the Hemingway Award for 20th Century Wartime Fiction, Chanticleer International Book Awards 2020

-Finalist for Book Excellence Award 2021 - Military Fiction
+FINALIST for Book Excellence and Readers Favorite Book Awards2021 - Military Fiction

 BRAG Medallion Honoree